Phoenix Islands Protected Area: History and administration

 The administrators of the reserve had been criticized for the amount of fishing they allowed prior to full closure on January 1, 2015.
 As of Jan 1, 2015, all commercial extractive activities (including tuna fishing) are prohibited throughout the MPA.
 Only a small sustainable-use zone around Canton Island allows for limited activities to support the resident population.
 In the PIPA Management Plan 2015–2020, which was implemented following a Kiribati government decision in January 2014, there is a total ban on commercial fishing within the PIPA boundaries including the territorial sea (to 12 nm) and all lagoons of the 8 PIPA islands, (Kanton, Manra, Rawaki, Birnie, McKean, Enderbury, Nikumaroro and Orona) to ensure there is no impact to marine and terrestrial species including habitats.

-In November 2021, it was announced that Kiribati government will terminate the protected area to boost tuna fishing.
+In November 2021, it was announced that the Kiribati government would terminate the protected area to boost tuna fishing.
+The area was officially reopened to commercial fishing in 2023.